Übersetzungstabelle aller englischer Strickbegriffe

 short rows short rows

-skp slip, knit psso slip, knit, pass slipped stitch over
+skp slip, knit psso slip 1, knit 1, pass slipped stitch over

-sk2p slip, knit 2tog, psso slip, knit 2 together, pass slipped stitch over
+sk2p slip, knit 2tog, psso slip 1, knit 2 together, pass slipped stitch over

 sm slip marker slip marker

-sl to slip a stitch to slip a stitch
+sl to slip a stitch slip a stitch

 sl1k slip 1 knitwise slip 1 knitwise